aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

 10. Go back to the **EC2 browser tab**.
 Refresh the tab.
 Verify that the security group on the instance has been changed to the security team security group.

-!!! question "Review the isolate-ec2-security-group lambda function.
+!!! question "Review the isolate-ec2-security-group Lambda function.
 What changes would you make for your own custom actions?"

 ## Deploy remediation playbooks for CIS Benchmarks